Syro

-Syro (/saɪroʊ/) is the sixth studio album by Aphex Twin, the alias of British electronic musician Richard D. James, released on 19 September 2014 on Warp.
+Syro (/saɪroʊ/) is a studio album by the British electronic music artist and producer Richard D. James under the alias of Aphex Twin.
+It was released on 19 September 2014 through Warp Records.
 It was James's first album under the Aphex Twin name since Drukqs (2001).

 The album was recorded over several years on a wide range of equipment setups.
-Described by James as "my pop album, or as poppy as it's going to get", it incorporates styles such as techno, synth-funk, breakbeat, acid house, and jungle, as well as edited vocal samples of James and his family.
+Described by James as his "pop album, or as poppy as it's going to get", it incorporates styles such as techno, synth-funk, breakbeat, acid techno, and jungle, as well as edited vocal samples of James and his family.
 The artwork features a detailed list of its production and promotional costs.
 A cryptic viral marketing campaign included an announcement on the dark web and listening events in cities around the world.
 The album was preceded by the lead single "minipops 67 [120.2]".

 Syro received critical acclaim and placed in several international charts, peaking at number 11 in the US Billboard 200 and number 8 in the UK Albums Chart.
 It was nominated for the Choice Music Prize and the 2015 Mercury Music Prize, and won the 2015 Grammy Award for Best Dance/Electronic Album.

 Background

 Warp founder Steve Beckett mentioned in 2009 that a new Aphex Twin studio album would "hopefully" be available by the end of the year, though no album was released.
-In 2010, James said he had completed six studio albums.
-Among them were two "very non-commercial abstract, modular-synthesis field recordings" completed in 2006, as well as Melodies from Mars, a collection of unreleased material from 1995, which James reworked in 2007.
+In 2010 James said he had completed six studio albums.
+Among them were two "very non-commercial abstract, modular-synthesis field recordings" completed in 2006, and Melodies from Mars, a collection of unreleased material from 1995 which James reworked in 2007.

-In 2014, a test pressing of James's unreleased album Caustic Window was listed on Discogs for US$13,500 (£8,050).
+In 2014 a test pressing of James's unreleased album Caustic Window was listed on Discogs for US$13,500 (£8,050).
 Members of the internet forum We Are the Music Makers negotiated a deal between the collector, the forum's administrator, James and Rephlex Records, and launched a crowdfunding campaign on Kickstarter to purchase the album.
 The campaign raised over $67,000 (£41,000) from 4,124 contributions, with proceeds split between James, Rephlex and the charity Doctors Without Borders.
 James said the campaign was "really touching, and really sweet" and, upon realising the continued interest in his music, he was inspired to release Syro.